juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 ## Product Insights

 Through the interaction, Johnny was also able to know what features users care about the most as well as their needs and pain points.
-For example, teachers' questions, such as "*how can I view my students' results"* and "*how do I check my students' learning progress" ,* enabledthe product team to improve the reporting functions of Activity Studio and make the service truly customer centric.
+For example, teachers' questions, such as "*how can I view my students' results"* and "*how do I check my students' learning progress" ,* enabled the product team to improve the reporting functions of Activity Studio and make the service truly customer centric.

 "Activity Studio has been evolving rapidly and has been improved constantly due to the fast customer feedback gathered by Johnny.
 Without the chatbot, I could not think of a better way for us to collect such precious user feedback so effectively and so quickly."  mentioned by Tracy Chi, who is the Senior Director in charge of the development of Activity Studio.